 In all, more than 350 U.S. medical and dental clinics hosted OHANCAW® screenings.
 The majority of U.S. states were represented, and the states of Florida, Pennsylvania, and New York hosted the most screenings with 18.

 The countries of Ghana, Moldova, and Pakistan joined 17 other international sites in organizing screenings.
 India hosted the most screenings, outside the U.S., with 15 sites offering free exams in their local communities.

-“OHANCAW® is our cornerstone program, and its strength comes from the thousands of dedicated volunteers who are committed to serving their local communities and keeping them healthy,” said Holly Boykin, HNCA Executive Director.
+“OHANCAW® is our cornerstone program, and its strength comes from the thousands of dedicated volunteers who are committed to serving their local communities and keeping them healthy,” said Dr. Terry Day, HNCA President.
 “Each year, OHANCAW® provides such a vital and important life-saving initiative, and our thanks goes to the staff and medical teams who are enthusiastically committed to reaching individuals who are in the early stages of the disease.”

 NFL Hall of Famer Jim Kelly Teams Up With HNCA to Urge Others to Get Screened

 NFL Hall of Fame Quarterback Jim Kelly continued his support of educating others about the vital importance of early detection.
 As an oral cancer survivor, Kelly teamed up with HNCA in urging others to get free screenings during OHANCAW® as well as April’s Oral Cancer Month.
 Kelly is the spokesperson for Your Cancer Game Plan (YCGP), and you can read more about the campaign in the Building Your Head and Neck Cancer Team article of this newsletter.